 To simplify matters, let us first examine a 2012 Honda Civic that needs a lone driver-side front airbag.

-No additional parts or pieces are required – just the airbag module itself.
+No supplementary parts or pieces are required – just the airbag module itself.
 All said and done, including labor, you’ll likely spend between $650-$750.

 That’s essentially an optimal-case scenario.
 Can you imagine if you were in a car accident and several airbags inflated?
 In this case, you’re looking at an airbag replacement cost of as high as $5,000.

-Thankfully, this guide will examine airbag replacement costs a little more thoroughly and help you out!
+Thankfully, this guide will examine airbag replacement costs a bit more comprehensively and help you out!

 Let us begin by reviewing what air cushions are and how they function.
 Then, we’ll examine a few factors that affect the cost to replace them.